 How eHopper Can Help

 An NFC-capable terminal is only useful if it is integrated with a POS system that can process wireless transactions.
-With eHopper’s cloud-based POS, businesses could manage payments easily, from accepting and completing the transaction to recording it digitally.
+With eHopper’s mobile POS, businesses could manage payments easily, from accepting and completing the transaction to recording it digitally.
 The POS platform also features customer and employee management features, which can be beneficial for establishments that are looking for new ways to simplify or consolidate complex workflows.